Yes! Patterson Weaver Law, LLC is open for business and ready to help!

 Yes!
-Patterson Weaver Law is maintaining normal business hours from 8 AM to 5 PM every day.
+Patterson Weaver Law, LLC is maintaining normal business hours from 8 AM to 5 PM every day.
 We have made some changes though.
 First, approximately half the staff will be working from home on any given day.
 However, as we are fairly tech savvy for a small firm, staff working from home are generally still available while they are home, and have the ability to answer office phones from home.
 Second, our lobby is closed and in person meetings are rare and by appointment only.
 Third, we are now offering video-conferencing when we believe a simple phone call may not be sufficient, which could include initial consultations and, at times, discovery reviews.

 3. When and how can I Contact you?

 As always, we can be easily reached by phone at (719) 264-9858 during business hours.
 We are excellent at answering our phones live when someone calls.
 However, if staff is on another line, please leave a message and we will get back to you very quickly.
 If you call after hours, simply leave us a message and we will get back to you quickly the next business day (or more quickly if it is an emergency).

 If you are a potential client, feel free to use the 24 hour chat feature or contact form features on our website anytime to request a call back about your matter.

 4. What Video Chat Platforms do You Offer for Clients?